oracle/weblogic-logging-exporter/README.md

    you can find this JAR file in your local maven repository at `~/.m2/repository/org/yaml/snakeyaml/1.27/snakeyaml-1.27.jar`.
    Otherwise, you can download it from [Maven Central](https://search.maven.org/artifact/org.yaml/snakeyaml/1.27/bundle).

+   If you want to write the JSON logs to a file instead of sending it elasticsearch directly you will also need these jars:
+   - ecs-logging-core-1.1.0.jar (used for JSON logging, https://mvnrepository.com/artifact/co.elastic.logging/ecs-logging-core)
+   - jul-ecs-formatter-1.1.0.jar (used for JSON logging, https://mvnrepository.com/artifact/co.elastic.logging/jul-ecs-formatter/1.1.0)
+   - slf4j-api-1.7.32.jar (optional and is used for MDC, https://mvnrepository.com/artifact/org.slf4j/slf4j-api)
+   - slf4j-jdk14-1.7.32.jar (optional and is used for MDC, https://mvnrepository.com/artifact/org.slf4j/slf4j-jdk14)

-   Place this file in a suitable location, e.g. your domain directory.
+   Place the file(s) in a suitable location, e.g. your domain directory.

-   Update the server classpath to include these two files.
+   Update the server classpath to include these file(s).
 This can be done by adding a statement to the end of your `setDomainEnv.sh` script in your domain's `bin` directory as follows (this example assumes your domain directory is `/u01/base_domain`):